When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Further Analysis and Ablations

 \subsection{Robustness of Domain Confusion Score Normalization}

-The Domain Confusion Score ($\alpha$) is essential for dynamically balancing the supervision signals.
+The Domain Confusion Score ($s_t$) is essential for dynamically balancing the supervision signals.
 To assess the method’s sensitivity to different normalization functions, we compare our default hyperbolic tangent (\texttt{tanh}) with Sigmoid and Linear Scaling (\texttt{d/5}).
-As shown in \cref{tab:alpha_p1} and \cref{tab:alpha_p2}, all variants produce reasonable results, but \texttt{tanh} consistently yields the highest average AUC across both protocols (e.g., 95.74\% vs. 93.53\% for Sigmoid on Protocol 1).
+As shown in Table~\ref{tab:alpha_p2}, all variants produce reasonable results, but \texttt{tanh} yields the highest average AUC.
 This advantage stems from \texttt{tanh}’s smooth and bounded mapping of feature distances, which more effectively accommodates the varying magnitudes of domain shifts encountered throughout incremental learning.